 On May 10, just two days after the last challenge of the Virginia echoed off the water, the Confederate Army marched to defend Richmond.
 While the troops in gray moved north, the rebel sailors in the abandoned Confederate port of Norfolk struggled to move the Virginia up the James River.
 Unwilling to surrender her to Union forces, her captain ran her aground and ordered his crew to set her afire.
 She blew up and sank.

 Except for a brief sortie up the James River to help, unsuccessfully, in the action unfolding at Richmond, the Monitor stayed uneventfully at anchor in Hampton Roads for the rest of the summer of 1862.
 A report submitted by her new captain as to her capabilites and design was exceedingly critical and peeved John Ericsson to no end.
-In September she was sent to Washington Naval Yard for an overhaul, and then, after a brief return to Hampton Roads, she was ordered to defend the blockade of Wilmington, North Carolina.
+In September she was sent to Washington Naval Yard for an overhaul.
+Then, after a brief return to Hampton Roads, she was ordered to defend the blockade of Wilmington, North Carolina.
 Ignoring an earlier incident that had revealed her deficiencies in rough seas, the Navy ordered the side-wheeler steamer Rhode Island to tow her southward toward the Virginia Capes on December 29, 1862.
 Within two days she was swamped by high waves while under tow.
 As the storm grew more and more violent, the Rhode Island attempted a full rescue of all sixty-two crew and officers aboard the Monitor.
 Despite their efforts, sixteen men were lost when the ironclad went down on December 31, off Cape Hatteras, just eleven months after her launching.

 Epilogue: The Monitor Is Found